 Chronic plaque psoriasis

 Some people with psoriasis only have symptoms on their nails.
 Nail psoriasis looks like tiny pinpricks on the fingernails or toenails.
+Symptoms of nail psoriasis also include:

-The treatment options for psoriasis are essentially the same regardless of skin tone, although some do carry special considerations for people with darker skin.
+The treatment options for psoriasis are essentially the same regardless of skin tone, although some carry special considerations for people with darker skin.

 Standard psoriasis treatments include: